The All-Electric Ford Capri SUV: The Complete Guide For The UK

 Overview

-Michigan based, Ford Motor Company, the US automotive manufacturer, stepped firmly into the fast evolving electric vehicle (EV) race with the unveiling of its ‘new breed of Mustang’, the all-electric Mustang Mach-e sport utility vehicle (SUV), ahead of the 2019 Los Angeles Auto Show.
+Ford Motor Company, the US automotive manufacturer stepped firmly into the fast evolving electric vehicle (EV) race in 2019, with the unveiling of its ‘new breed of Mustang’, the all-electric Mustang Mach-e sport utility vehicle (SUV).
+Ford, headquartered in Michigan, United States was founded in 1903 by the legendary Henry Ford at the age of 39.
+The company has been credited for introducing modern methods of large-scale management/ manufacturing in the early 20th century.

 Electric Cars: The Basics